NoozAbooz/pbpt-survival/README.md

 Every new season started on or a day after the last one ended

 Season 1 lasted from Jan 14, 2021 and ended on June 25, 2021.
-It ended as the world was too griefed with OP items and it was too filled with builds.
+It ended as the world was too griefed with OP items (such as illegally stacked items, invisible bedrock, and lava tiles) and it was too filled with builds.

+Notable builds:
+- Blue Rank Business Corp
+  - Description: "A one-stop-shop for everything MCPI!"
+  - Owner: Unknown
+- Sandstone store (unofficial)
+  - Description: A shop made out of sandstone that sells beds and has a flag made of grass
+  - Owner: Jimmymouse4312
+- NikZapps Windmill
+  - Description: Possiblely the most recognizable build in S1, it has a messaging board that was pretty active
+  - Owner: NikZapp
+- Obsidian bunker (unofficial)
+  - Description: A huge obsidian bunker with 8 bedrooms.
+  - Owner: Unknown
+- House on a hill (unofficial)
+  - Description: A three room house on a hill with a hidden chest full of OP items.
+  - Owner: Unknown

 Season 2 lasted from June 26 to July 7.
 It used a amplified mountains biome seed to experiment around with how players and griefers adapted to everything being hard to reach due to the extreme height changes in different areas.
 - It uses seed `-1965077007`